This page includes affiliate links.

 Camcorders for under-12s

 HD camcorders are an easy way to shoot high-quality video.
 They’re easy to handhold and most of them feature better image stabilisation than phones and tablets.
 I’d go for a well-known brand: Panasonic and Canon camcorders come top in reliability surveys.
-You don’t need 4K Ultra HD, which many computers will struggle to edit.

-The Panasonic HC-V180K costs around $180 .
-It’s small, easy-to-use, and has a good wide angle lens and optical image stabilisation.
-It can also shoot time-lapse and slow motion (more details on this page).
+The Panasonic HC-V180K is small, easy-to-use, and has a good wide angle lens and optical image stabilisation.
+It can also shoot time-lapse and slow motion.

 Cameras for teens

 DJI Pocket 2

 DJI’s tiny stabilised camera lets you get smooth tracking shots and steady static shots in almost any circumstances.
 It’s also good for action and can shoot 4K slow motion.
 It comes with a built-in touchscreen, or you can control it from your smartphone or the optional extension rod.
 It’s a good alternative to a camcorder (though it doesn’t have a zoom lens, and it needs to be handled with care).
-It costs $349.
+It costs

-Teens who are seriously into filmmaking might prefer an interchangeable lens mirrorless camera or DSLR.
+Teens who are seriously into filmmaking might prefer an interchangeable lens ‘mirrorless camera’.
 They’re trickier to use than camcorders, but their images look more ‘film-like’, they’re better in low light, and you can get creative shallow focus effects.